abernalmac/abernalmac/README.md

 - 👋 Hi, I’m @abernalmac
 - 👀 I’m interested in Computer Science, specifically IT engineering.
-- 🌱 I graduated in IT engineering at UPC and am currently working at Entrust as such.
+- 🌱 I graduated in IT engineering at UPC and am currently working at Materialise as such.
 - 📫 How to reach me: abernalmac@gmail.com or on Twitter @abernalmac.

 <!---